MaterializeInc/materialize/doc/developer/design/20210831_correctness.md

 The guarantees of Materialize derive from the durability of these recorded data, and the determinism of views over them.

 The primary term introduced here is "definite" to modify a collection of data.
+A collection of data is "identified" either nominally (by name) or structurally (as a query over named things).
-A collection is definite if it is uniquely named or defined such that anyone with the same identification will see the same collection of data at the same logical times.
+A collection is *definite* when all uses of any one identification will yield exactly the same time-varying collection of data (identical contents at each logical time).
-A definite collection has had its updates put in a specific order, by way of the timestamps on updates.
-A handle to a collection can be "definite from `since` until `upper`" (names pending) if it reflects the definite results for times greater or equal to `since` but not greater or equal to `upper`.
+A handle to a collection can be "definite from `since` until `upper`" (names pending) if it reflects the definite results for times greater or equal to `since` but not greater or equal to `upper`;
+this intentionally allows for compaction of historical detail and unavailability of future data, without ambiguity about which logical times can be described with certainty.

 Among the correctness guarantees of Materialize, a main one will be statements of definiteness over intervals of times for collections it maintains.

+Definiteness is a property in part of how we name things.
+The contents of a `CREATE SOURCE` statement may not be enough to make a source definite.
+Such a source may only become definite once its description makes its way to the persistence layer, responsibility is assumed, and a name is returned.
+These names almost certainly want to contain a nonce corresponding to the persistence instance, so that they are not unintentionally equated across instances.
+It is fine to scope definiteness more narrowly, e.g. to session-local name bindings, but if names leak beyond that scope they should be flagged as not definite.

 ### Components

 There are three components to discuss: storage, compute, and coordination.

-The **storage layer** (`persist`, plus potentially others) presents streams of updates to collections to other parts of the system (primary the compute layer).
+A **storage layer** (`persist`, but potentially others like it) presents streams of updates to collections to other parts of the system (primary the compute layer).
 One correctness goal of the `persist` module is to make as many update streams as possible "definite", even if the raw data are indefinite (e.g. perhaps they contain no timestamps, which must be added).
 The storage layer does not need to capture the entire contents of a collection to make it definite; durable "offset"-to-timestamp bindings can suffice if the source data are durable but without timestamps, and no data may be required if the source data are durable with timestamps (e.g. MzCDC sources).
 Update streams that are definite form the "durable storage" of Materialize, and are the basis for Materialize's durability guarantees.

-The **compute layer** (`dataflow`, plus potentially others) consumes streams of updates to collections, and computes and then incrementally maintains the results of views over these data.
+A **compute layer** (`dataflow`, but potentially others like it) consumes streams of updates to collections, and computes and then incrementally maintains the results of views over these data.
 A view is ideally "deterministic" in the sense that it acts as a function on the input update streams, and produces a well-defined output on definite input (we can allow "non-deterministic" views but like "indefinite streams" they taint their results).
 One correctness goal of the `dataflow` module is to convert definite inputs into definite outputs, which can be returned to the storage layer or to interactive user sessions.
 Views and their dependencies form the "concurrency control" of Materialize, in that outputs are reported as definite only when, and ideally as soon as, their inputs are definite.

-The **coordination layer** (`coord`, plus potentially others) interfaces with user sessions and pilots the storage and compute layers.
+A **coordination layer** (`coord`, but potentially others like it) interfaces with user sessions and pilots the storage and compute layers.
 It maintains mappings from user names to storage and compute objects (source, views, indexes), and dereferences them in ways that provide a consistent experience for users.
 It also chooses timestamps for reads (peeks) and writes (table inserts) to provide the lived experience of continually moving forward through time.
 It pilots the storage and compute layers and is responsible for ensuring they communicate clearly and completely with each other.
-One correctness goal of the `coord` module is to provide "strict sequential consistency" to the interactive users, through the careful use of the storage and compute layers.
+One correctness goal of the `coord` module is to offer [strict serializability](https://jepsen.io/consistency/models/strict-serializable) to the interactive users, through the careful use of the storage and compute layers.
 Another correctness goal of the `coord` module is to ensure that the storage and compute correctly and completely interoperate (e.g. that the compute layer is invoked only on definite inputs, and fully communicates its definite outputs back to storage if appropriate).

 ### Approaches